 What is black hat marketing?

-Black hat marketing is the general term for unethical SEO tactics.
+Black hat marketing refers to unethical SEO tactics.

 Need black hat marketing examples?

-In 2013, Google penalized global florist Interflora for using back hat SEO tactics.
+In 2013, Google penalised global florist Interflora for using back hat SEO tactics.

 The penalty was severe.
-The Interflora website was effectively wiped off the internet for several months until the company managed to resolve all their unethical search issues.
+The Interflora website was effectively wiped off the internet for several months until the company resolved all their unethical search issues.

 What about black hat marketing resources?